Having a webpage is no longer enough – Time to Pay attention to Website Maintenance

 For example, when you review and update a post that you had already published, WordPress stores each of the reviews in the web database.
 So, if you have reviewed, for example, a post three times, in the database there will be three different versions of it (and you have two leftovers).
 Therefore, you must clean the database from time to time (once a week, for example).

 - 10 Redirects: Directly related to 404 errors are redirected, especially if a website already has time and you have modified old posts, pages or products.
-If that is your case, you must be very careful so that the modified URLs redirect correctly to the new ones.
+If that is your case, you must be very careful so that the modified URLs redirect correctly to the new ones which is an important part of website maintenance.

 So, If you do not have a web analytics system included in your site, it is time for you to integrate it.